mbparks/HalloweenIR/README.md

-# A Very Mouser Halloween
+# Magic Wand Project for Halloween Delights
-# Fun with Infrared

 This DIY project shows you how you can use infrared technology to add a little magic to your Halloween this year.